PEAKE-Technology-Partners/duo_slack_script/README.md

 Hello There,
-This is a test Repo for my Python Script.

 Well, we have all done it.
 We put a user in Bypass for 2FA and it weakens our security.
 This script will alert you when a user is on Bypass.
 In our case, a user is on Bypass for troubleshooting and we forgot to put then back on Active in the Duo admin portal.